 When a woman pulls away from you, you must also pull away; when she grows distant and withdrawn, you too must become distant and withdrawn; and when she pushes you away by acting rude and disrespectful, simply withdraw your attention and refuse to empower her.

 Instead, when a woman pulls away, you must mirror her behavior and also pull away in response.
-This, once more, pulls the string tight, bringing sexual tension back into the relationship with force and vigor.
+This, once more, pulls the string tight, bringing tension and attraction back into the relationship with force and vigor.